aweng-media/shopware-docker/README.md

     $ ./psh.phar init --sw-version=5.7.16

+Add config to disable cache and force compile of template on every refresh:

+    // config.php
+    array(
+        ...
+        'template' => [
+            'forceCompile' => true,
+        ]
+        ...
+    )

 #### For plugin development

 > This does not work!
 I put fucking 6 hours into it trying to fix the dev environment.... but functions are called which don't exist since > 5.2.
 No alternative functions exist.
 From one error message to the next!